 California Penalties for a Felony Making Criminal Threats Conviction

 Penalties for Penal Code 433(a) Making Criminal Threats for a felony conviction are the following:

 - Up to three years in California state prison

 The defendant will receive additional and consecutive one-year in the state prison in case he used a dangerous or deadly weapon for communicating the threat.

 Under California’s Three Strikes Law this offense is a strike and can be used to enhance the penalties on future convictions.
 The defendant must serve at least 85% of his sentence before he will be eligible for release on parole.

 Glendale Criminal Defense Lawyer

-If you are a loved one has been charged with violating Penal Code 422(a) Making Criminal Threats contact our Glendale criminal defense lawyer today at (310) 943-1171 for a free consultation.
+If you are a loved one has been charged with violating Penal Code 422(a) Making Criminal Threats contact our Glendale criminal defense lawyer at KAASS Law today at (310) 943-1171 for a free consultation.